gmag11/QuickESPNow/README.md

     WiFi.mode (WIFI_MODE_STA);
     WiFi.disconnect (false);
     quickEspNow.onDataRcvd (dataReceived);
-    quickEspNow.begin (1); // If you use no connected WiFi channel should be specified }
+    quickEspNow.begin (1); // If you are not connected to WiFi, channel should be specified }

 void loop () {